 An ideal cancer screening test would also be able to correctly identify all the people who don't have cancer as not having it (called the specificity of the test).
 For example, a specificity of 90 percent means 90 percent of the people who don't have cancer are correctly identified as not having cancer.

 When sensitivity is high, the test picks up even the slightest abnormal finding.
 Very few cases are missed, but the test will mistake some people as having cancer when they don’t (called a false positive result).

-When specificity is high, there are fewer false positive results, but more cases of true cancer are missed.
+When specificity is high, there are few false positive results, but more cases of true cancer are missed.

 No screening test has perfect sensitivity and perfect specificity.
 There's always a trade-off between the two.
 That is, when a test gains sensitivity, it loses some specificity.

 Learn more about the quality of screening tests.

 Study selection criteria: Clinical trials with at least 100 cases of invasive breast cancer cases.

 Table note: The studies below compare sensitivity and specificity for screening with 2D digital mammography plus 3D digital mammography vs. screening with 2D digital mammography alone.